Home » Posts tagged 'truthdig' (Page 3)

 From the Annals of U.S. History: America’s Role in Creating Islamic Extremism

-This is a refrain that has been played before, but some Americans might need yet another refresher.
-In response to one of the inevitable questions—“Why did this happen?”—following events like Friday’s terrorist offensive in Paris and the 9/11 attacks in the U.S., Salon’s Ben Norton has helpfully laid out a detailed answer.
+From the Annals of U.S. History: America’s Role in Creating Islamic Extremism Shutterstock This is a refrain that has been played before, but some Americans might need yet another refresher.
+In response to one of the inevitable questions—“Why did this happen?”—following events like Friday’s terrorist offensive in Paris and the 9/11 attacks in the U.S., […]

 Data-Grabbing ‘Stingrays’ Are Attacking Our Civil Liberties

-recent report by the American Civil Liberties Union revealed that Michigan police have been using portable cellphone tracking devices—so-called Stingrays and Kingfish among them—to investigate crimes since 2006.
-These devices are designed to imitate cell phone towers in order to gather metadata from cellphones in their vicinity.
-Police departments claimed to have purchased the equipment as a counterterrorism measure, but in fact it has been used for 128 “run-of-the-mill” investigations in Michigan, including burglaries and robberies.
+Data-Grabbing ‘Stingrays’ Are Attacking Our Civil Liberties Carolina K. Smith MD / Shutterstock A recent report by the American Civil Liberties Union revealed that Michigan police have been using portable cellphone tracking devices—so-called Stingrays and Kingfish among them—to investigate crimes since 2006.
+These devices are designed to imitate cell phone towers in order to gather metadata from […]

 Sheldon Wolin and Inverted Totalitarianism